 In 1985, LMC celebrated the half century mark.
 In 50 years the company experienced significant growth in both membership and dealer purchases.
 A milestone happened in 1988 when LMC reached its first billion dollars with 262 stockholder companies.
 In the 90’s LMC expanded into the western states and today operates in all 50 states as well as the Bahamas.

 The new millennium brought another major milestone with dealer purchases hitting three billion dollars in 2003.
 Part of this success was a ‘Sole Affiliation’ initiative where LMC stockholders agreed to belong exclusively to LMC, creating a stronger foundation and supporting the growth of unique supplier opportunities.
 Two years later with 320 stockholder companies, LMC reached a $3.2 billion dollars in dealer purchases.

 LMC continues to serve as our nation’s premier cooperative for independent lumber and building material dealers.
-Today more than 390 LMC Dealer Companies consistently purchase greater than four and half billion dollars annually.
-The LMC network of more than 1,400 locations throughout the U.S. and in the Bahama’s collectively represents over $17 billion dollars in total retail sales.
+Today over 400 LMC Dealer Companies consistently purchase greater than 7 billion dollars annually.
+The LMC network of more than 1,600 locations throughout the U.S. and in the Bahama’s collectively represents over $24 billion dollars in total retail sales.